-While the buyer profile for many ranch properties has remained consistent since Live Water Properties’ inception in 2001, we have noted one interesting pattern emerging in key markets.
-Since the widely-recognized peak of the Rocky Mountain ranch market in 2007, we have found that group acquisitions have represented a more significant portion of the buyer pool than in the past.
+While the buyer profile for many ranch properties has remained consistent since Live Water Properties’ inception in 2001, one interesting pattern in key markets has emerged.
+Since the widely-recognized peak of the Rocky Mountain ranch market in 2007, group acquisitions have represented a more significant portion of the buyer pool.
 Such buyers come to us in the form of multi-generational family groups, like-minded anglers or hunters from various metropolitan areas around the US, and professional groups (i.e. attorneys and surgeons) looking for a private location to host education retreats in amenity-rich locations.

 In some instances, groups form based on a complimentary skill set, not only cash equity.
 One such example is a group interested in Montana fishing properties who are involving a friend in the search efforts and purchase based on his extensive experience with habitat improvement and stream restoration.
 In this case, inviting a prospective member based on his professional experience and sweat equity is as critical to the group as his financial investment.

 Reasons for partnering with friends or family are varied based on each group’s goals and interests.
 One member of an investment group offers the following thoughts on his reason for seeking partners on a recent Colorado ranch acquisition.
 “Acquiring the property with several like-minded families just made the most sense for us on several levels.
 It allowed us to purchase a property that we might not otherwise have considered on our own, and to make some necessary updates and improvements post-purchase without exceeding the budget for any one of us.
 We are now considering other similar acquisitions with some of the same partners to further expand on our access to great recreational amenities since all of our capital is not tied to one deal.”